kenmckenzie/PCDots/README.md

-Note that I predominantly use Hack Nerd Font so please make sure that is installed or adjust accordingly (Install nerd-fonts-complete off aur)
+Note that I predominantly use Hack Nerd Font so please make sure that is installed or adjust accordingly (The fonts I use are included)